tmalsburg/helm-bibtex/README.md

 - Insert a LaTeX cite macro at point.
 - Edit notes associated with an entry.
 - Show the entry in the BibTeX file.

+To execute an action, select an entry and press `TAB` to see the list of available actions.